riley-ad-clark/incremental-counter/README.md

 ## The Breakdown

 With the given files, all 3 aspects that make up this project are very simple in nature.
-For example,
+For example:

 ### HTML
 ```html